-Most Prosper borrowers have fairly strong financial histories.
+Most Prosper borrowers have good to excellent credit.
 The minimum credit score required is 640, but the average borrower has a 710.
 Income is also relatively high at just over $88,500, compared to the national real median personal income of $30,240.

-All borrowers will need to have a debt to income ratio of under 50% in order to qualify for a loan through Prosper.
+All borrowers will need to have a debt to income ratio of under 50% in order to qualify for a Prosper loan.
 On top of that, you shouldn’t have any recent bankruptcies and you do need at least some type of credit history.
 If you’re a brand new borrower, you likely won’t be approved.